 - You must not receive any cash from the IRRRL.

-- You must certify that you previously occupied the property.
+- You must certify that you currently or previously occupied the property.

 - You must have previously used your VA Loan eligibility on the property you intend to refinance.
 (You may see this referred to as a VA to VA refinance.)